Interactive Solo Ethereum staking guide for Ubuntu OS

 sudo ufw allow 1024/tcp

-5. Restart the SSH service to reflect the changes.
+6. Restart the SSH service and reboot the system to reflect the changes.

 After the restart, you will not able to connect through the SSH over port 22 anymore.
 Be sure you are connecting over the 1024 next time.